 Depending on the towing company, they may have different vehicles in their fleet.
 When it comes to off-road towing, they will probably send out their heavy duty tow trucks your way.
 Just like your truck, these beasts are made to handle the rough terrain on the way where you may be stranded.
 However, keep in mind that their job may involve more than just getting your truck upright again.

 If necessary, they may also have to haul your baby back to civilization.
 They’ll have to traverse the same off-road path but this time with another vehicle in tow.
 As you can imagine, this is a difficult task.
 But there are ways you can make it easier.

 Tools You Need To Unstuck Your Truck

 Most vehicles roll out from the factory with the necessary parts built in so that it can be hooked up to a tow truck.
 However, they’re made with only the most common towing scenarios in mind and it’s unlikely that off-road situations are included in that.

 Aftermarket bumpers are practically a necessity when taking your vehicle off the beaten path.
 They provide excellent protection along with rugged good looks.
 Most importantly, they’re a way to add almost limitless utility to your truck.
 That versatility is essential if you ever need help with towing or recovering your rig.

-Manufacturers such as Go Rhino, Iron Cross, and many others build heavy duty bumpers that are designed to handle off-road challenges.
+Manufacturers such as Go Rhino, Hammerhead Armor, and many others build heavy duty bumpers that are designed to handle off-road challenges.
 That’s why they offer bumpers with built-in mounting points for accessories like winches, hooks, and tow straps.
 This gives you several options to help pull out your truck if it ever gets stuck.

 Hitch Mounted Tow Points